ColdIV/dependency-manager/README.md

 # Dependency Manager
 A dependency manager for scripts to use in the mod CC: Tweaked of Minecraft.

+# Install
+To install run the following script in your computers / turtles console:

+`pastebin run FuQ3WvPs KqhwihZr dpm`

 # Example Program
 ```lua
 -- exampleProgram.lua